Investigating the leptonic couplings of doubly charged scalars at the muon collider

-The leading muon's transverse momenta is seen to peak for large values (near $\tt{1450~GeV}$), whereas all the SM backgrounds peak for lower values and drop off around $\tt{1000~GeV}$.
+The leading muon's transverse momentum is seen to peak for large values (near $\tt{1450~GeV}$), whereas all the SM backgrounds peak for lower values and drop off around $\tt{1000~GeV}$.
 This is expected as the signal is mediated by a heavy propagator that leads to the final state leptons being produced more in the central rapidity region and therefore larger transverse momenta.
 On the other hand, for the dominant SM background arising from the $t$-channel exchange of photon and $Z$ boson, which are effectively massless propagators compared to the c.o.m. energy, the final state leptons have a stronger probability of being produced at small scattering angles and therefore smaller transverse momenta.
-Exploiting this feature in $p_{T}\left(\mu_{1}\right)$ distribution, we impose a cut of $p_{T}\left(\mu_{1}\right) > \tt{1350~GeV}$\footnote{Instead of $p_{T}\left(\mu_{1}\right)$ one could also use a cut on $|\eta_{\mu_{1}}|$ to achieve similar significance as both these variables are highly correlated.
-We have compared the effects of both these cuts separately and find that the $p_{T}\left(\mu_{1}\right)$ cut performs better.} that helps improve the signal significance $\sim \tt{2.5}$ times when compared to the $E^{\text{miss}}_{T}$ cut.
+Exploiting this feature in $p_{T}\left(\mu_{1}\right)$ distribution, we impose a cut of $p_{T}\left(\mu_{1}\right) > \tt{1350~GeV}$ that helps improve the signal significance $\sim \tt{2.5}$ times when compared to the $E^{\text{Miss}}_{T}$ cut\footnote{Instead of $p_{T}\left(\mu_{1}\right)$ one could also use a cut on $|\eta_{\mu_{1}}|$ to achieve similar significance as both these variables are highly correlated.
+We have compared the effects of both these cuts separately and find that the $p_{T}\left(\mu_{1}\right)$ cut performs better.}.